dannyvassallo/photofun/README.md

 </template>
 ```

-Update the router to match the following so the hompage view can get the new template:
+Update the router to match the following so the homepage view can get the new template:

 ```javascript
 // In the configuration, we declare the layout, 404, loading,